Skip to main content

 Regular Flat

-A flat corrective pattern where Wave B retraces approximately 90-100% of Wave A,...
+A regular flat is a three-wave corrective pattern (A-B-C) where Wave B retraces ...

 Running Flat